Skip to content

 A handy document – Fellowship of Clerks a Short History – is available to download.

-The Fellowship is open to all Clerks of Livery Companies and Guilds.
-There are also a few additional members such as the City Livery Club and the Livery Company of Wales.
-Currently the Fellowship enjoys a membership of 106 Livery Clerks, 11 Guild and Company without Livery Clerks, 36 Assistant/Deputy Clerks and 6 regional and other City organisations.
-We also have 79 Retired Clerks who wish to stay in touch.
+The Fellowship is open to all Clerks and Assistant Clerks (and equivalents) of Livery Companies and Guilds.
+There are also a few additional members such as the City Livery Club and regional Livery Companies and Guilds.
+Currently the Fellowship enjoys a membership of 285, including around 81 retired members who are invited to our suppers and dinner.

-The Fellowship organises a business meeting and supper in May and October each year, the AGM and dinner (which includes retired members) is held each March when a new President is installed.
-The Fellowship is governed by the Executive Committee of 10, chaired by the President and administered by the Secretary.
+The Fellowship organises a business meeting and supper twice a year, the AGM and dinner is held each March when a new Chairman is installed.
+The Fellowship is governed by the Executive Committee of 10 Clerks.

 The Fellowship maintains a free recruitment clerkship candidate list, offers guidance and best practice and provides mentoring on request from fellowshipclerks@outlook.com